gofynd/fdk-client-kotlin/documentation/platform/ORDER.md

-Generate POS recipt by order id.
+Create a point-of-sale (POS) receipt for a specific order by order ID.

 *Returned Response:*